LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 If the source/destination check is not disabled, you cannot specify a NAT instance as a target in the route table.
 This applies to any other security appliance that performs inline packet inspection before forwarding to the destination.

-NAT Gateway and NAT Instance does not support IPv6 traffic.For IPv6, you would need to use an **egress-only internet gateway**.
+NAT Gateway and NAT Instance does not support IPv6 traffic.
+For IPv6, you would need to use an **egress-only internet gateway**.
 This is a highly available, horizontally scaled, redundant, VPC component that allows outbound communication over IPv6 and blocks unsolicited inbound IPv6 requests to your instance.